genc-v/hyprdisplays/README.md

 - Adjust resolution, refresh rate, position, scale, and rotation
 - Live preview and apply changes
 - Save configuration to `~/.config/hypr/monitors.conf`
+- **Auto-remember configurations** - Remembers your settings for different monitor setups
+- **Automatic switching** - Detects when monitors are connected/disconnected and applies the correct configuration
+- **Configuration history** - Keeps track of your display configurations

 ## ⚙️ HyprSettings - Settings Manager